-If you find that your current earnings aren’t enough to cover the savings, this is also a good time to look at earning some extra money.
-Declutter your house and have a spring yard sale, take on a few extra hours at work or start your own side business.
+You may soon have more than enough for the holidays.
+However, if you find that your current earnings aren’t enough to cover the savings, this is also a good time to look at making some extra money.
+Declutter your house and plan to have a spring yard sale in April, take on a few extra hours at work, or start your own side business.

 Many retailers are slashing the prices on their holiday goods, so now is the perfect time to stock up.
 This is especially true for small items such as wrapping paper, cards, and decorations.

-Plan a low-budget Christmas with friends and family
+Plan a Low-budget Christmas with Friends and Family